United Arab Emirates, Qatar, Bahrain:

 June 21: Breakfast at the hotel; 9:00am to 2:00pm university visit; A tour in Dubai to see Burj Khalifa, the Dubai Mall, the Dubai Fountain, Dubai International Financial Centre, and Palm Jumeirah; Back to the hotel by 9:00pm.

 June 22: Breakfast at the hotel; 9:00am to 2:00pm university visit; A tour in Dubai to see Dubai Museum, Heritage Village, Jumeirah Mosque; Dinner at 8:30pm and meet with Professors for a general discussion.

 June 23: Breakfast at the hotel; 9:00am to 2:00pm university visit.
 Optional trips at an additional cost: Ski Dubai or Wild Wadi Water Park.
 Back to the hotel for dinner.

-June 12: Breakfast at the hotel; Make a trip to Abu Dhabi and visit the Sheikh Zayed Grand Mosque in Abu Dhabi; Tour of Abu Dhabi; Back to the hotel for dinner.
+June 24: Breakfast at the hotel; Make a trip to Abu Dhabi and visit the Sheikh Zayed Grand Mosque in Abu Dhabi; Tour of Abu Dhabi; Travel to Qatar; Hotel for dinner.

 June 25: Start the day with a visit to the Pearl-Qatar; Museum of Islamic Art, Doha 11:00-1:00; Back to the hotel by 1:30 pm; Souq Waqif; Meetings with professors; Back to the hotel for dinner.